PaddleCV-SIG/MedicalSeg/README.md

 ```
 If you see the "finish" output, you have sucessfully upgrade your model's infer speed.

-## 3. Train on your dataset
+## 3. Train on your own dataset
-If you want to train on your dataset, simply add a dataset file and configuration file, and you are good to go.
-Details on how to add can referred to the dataset file and the configurations(./paddleseg3D/datasets/, ./configs).
+If you want to train on your dataset, simply add a [dataset file](./paddleseg3d/datasets/lung_coronavirus.py), a [data preprocess file](./tools/prepare_lung_coronavirus.py), and a [configuration directory](./configs/lung_coronavirus), and you are good to go.
+Details on how to add can refer to the links above.

-## 4. Acknowlegement
+## 4. Acknowledgements
-Thanks [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) for their wonderful framework design that we borrowed from.
+Many thanks to [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) for wonderful framework design that we borrowed.
+Many thanks to [itkwidgets](https://github.com/InsightSoftwareConsortium/itkwidgets) for their powerful visualization toolkit that we used to present our visualizations.